meta-ventures/hera_cms/README.md

 Hera aims to enable you to easily add Content Managment to your Rails projects, with a very friendly user interface.

-## Usage
-We use some tables to store the editable content of your website, in order for it to be updatable dynamically by the website owner.

 ## Installation

 1. Add this line to your application's Gemfile: